-- (1) The department shall consult with the office of financial management and the department of information services to: (a) Ensure that the department's current and future system development is consistent with the overall direction of other key state systems; and (b) when possible, use or develop common statewide information systems to encourage coordination and integration of information used by the department and other state agencies and to avoid duplication. - (2) \$1,216,000 of the transportation partnership account--state appropriation and \$1,216,000 of the transportation 2003 account (nickel account)--state appropriation are provided solely for the department to develop a project management and reporting system which is a collection of integrated tools for capital construction project managers to use to perform all the necessary tasks associated with project management.
-The department shall integrate commercial off-the-shelf software with existing department systems and enhanced approaches to data management
+(1) The department shall consult with the office of financial management and the department of information services to: (a) Ensure that the department's current and future system development is consistent with the overall direction of other key state systems; and

-- to provide web-based access for multi-level reporting and improved 1 2 business work flows and reporting.
-On a quarterly basis, the department shall report to the office of financial management and the 3 4 transportation committees of the legislature on the status of the development and integration of the system.
-At a minimum, the reports 5 6 shall indicate the status of the work as it compares to the work plan, 7 any discrepancies, and proposed adjustments necessary to bring the 8 project back on schedule or budget if necessary. - 9 (3) The department may submit information technology-related 10 requests for funding only if the department has coordinated with the 11 department of information services as required under section 601 of 12 this act. - 13 (4) \$573,000 of the motor vehicle account--state appropriation is 14 provided solely for the department to maintain the investment in the electronic fare system at Washington's ferry terminals.
-Investment in 15 the electronic fare system must include the following: Replacement of 16 17 hardware components that are at risk of 18 implementation of software to allow ORCA cards to be used for vehicles; 19 repair of the turnstiles to ensure that the turnstiles properly record 20 ORCA credit and debit card charges; and dedication of a communication 21 line for transmission of ORCA data to the clearinghouse. - 22 Sec.
-908. 2010 c 247 s 213 (uncodified) is amended to read as follows: - 24 FOR THE DEPARTMENT OF TRANSPORTATION--FACILITY MAINTENANCE, OPERATIONS - 25 AND CONSTRUCTION--PROGRAM D--OPERATING - Motor Vehicle Account--State Appropriation ((\$25,292,000)) - \$24,639,000 - 28 Sec.
-909. 2010 c 247 s 214 (uncodified) is amended to read as 29 follows: - 30 FOR THE DEPARTMENT OF TRANSPORTATION--AVIATION--PROGRAM F - 31 Aeronautics Account--State Appropriation ((\$5,960,000)) - \$5,761,000 - 33 Aeronautics Account--Federal Appropriation \$2,150,000 - 34 TOTAL APPROPRIATION ((\$8,110,000)) - \$7,911,000
+- (b) when possible, use or develop common statewide information systems to encourage coordination and integration of information used by the department and other state agencies and to avoid duplication. - (2) \$1,216,000 of the transportation partnership account--state 4 appropriation and \$1,216,000 of the transportation 2003 account (nickel 5 account) -- state appropriation are provided solely for the department to 6 7 develop a project management and reporting system which is a collection of integrated tools for capital construction project managers to use to 8 9 perform all the necessary tasks associated with project management.
+10 The department shall integrate commercial off-the-shelf software with existing department systems and enhanced approaches to data management 11 12 to provide web-based access for multi-level reporting and improved 13 business work flows and reporting.
+On a quarterly basis, the 14 department shall report to the office of financial management and the transportation committees of the legislature on the status of the 15 16 development and integration of the system.
+At a minimum, the reports 17 shall indicate the status of the work as it compares to the work plan, any discrepancies, and proposed adjustments necessary to bring the 18 project back on schedule or budget if necessary.
+19 - (3) The department may submit information technology-related requests for funding only if the department has coordinated with the department of information services as required under section 601 of this act. - (4) \$573,000 of the motor vehicle account--state appropriation is provided solely for the department to maintain the investment in the electronic fare system at Washington's ferry terminals.
+Investment in the electronic fare system must include the following: Replacement of critical hardware components that are at risk of failure; implementation of software to allow ORCA cards to be used for vehicles; repair of the turnstiles to ensure that the turnstiles properly record ORCA credit and debit card charges; and dedication of a communication line for transmission of ORCA data to the clearinghouse. - 33 Sec.
+908. 2010 c 247 s 213 (uncodified) is amended to read as 34 follows: - FOR THE DEPARTMENT OF TRANSPORTATION--FACILITY MAINTENANCE, OPERATIONS - 36 AND CONSTRUCTION--PROGRAM D--OPERATING

+37 Motor Vehicle Account--State Appropriation . . . . . ((\$25,292,000))